 During the 2016 legislative session, the Colorado General Assembly passed House Bill 16-1198 requiring CDE to develop voluntary academic standards for computer science for secondary students.
 The Colorado State Board of Education approved the standards on 4/11/18.
 Thank you and congratulations to the volunteer Computer Science Standards Committee.

-In May, 2018 district leaders and representatives from higher education met to discuss K-8 Computer Science standards.
-Their recommendation to use the national Computer Science Teachers Association standards can be found below.
+In May, 2018 district leaders and representatives from higher education met to discuss K-8 Computer Science standards and agreed to use the national Computer Science Teachers Association standards as a guiding document.

-- K-8 Computer Science Standards Recommendations from Colorado District Leaders.
+- K-8 Computer Science Standards guidance from Colorado District Leaders.

 AP Computer Science.
 Join Chuck Powell, AP Computer Science A/Principles and AP Physics teacher at Green Mountain High School in Lakewood, Colorado and president of the Colorado Computer Science Teacher Education Association to discuss all aspects of teaching AP computer science courses.
 Sean Wybrant, computer science teacher who focuses on game-based instruction and Colorado Teacher of the Year will also be on the call.